jaja-bro/ChatGPT/README.md

 ```

 ## Connection
-Put your account's api_id and api_hash in lines 6 and 7
+Put your account's api_id, api_hash and bot_token in lines 6 and 7

 ## run project
 ```bash